dtomschitz/ngx-drawing-grid/README.md

 * `mouseUp` - Gets emitted when the mouse has been released
 * `contextMenu` - Gets emitted when the right mouse button has been pressed

-Each output event from the `Drawing Grid Component` will return the current Pixel where the mouse is located on
+Each output event from the `DrawingGridComponent` will return the current Pixel where the mouse is located on

 ## DrawingGridService API
 * `isMouseLocked$` - Observe whether the mouse is currently locked or not.
 If the value is true either the left or right mouse button is currently pressed by the user